Pharmaceutical Industry News

 This marked the end of the time in the history of bioprocessing when bio-progress was made by accident.
 From here on in, the search for new antibacterial compounds became deliberate and systematic.

-Purified penicillin worked quickly and effectively and had low toxicity in humans.
+Purified penicillin worked quickly, effectively, and had low toxicity in humans.
 For their successful development of Penicillin G, Chain, Florey shared the 1945 Nobel Prize in Medicine with Fleming.

 The first human cells were successfully cloned at the University of Colorado in 1953.
 Since then, they have been employed for research into cancer, AIDS, virology, the effects of radiation and toxins, gene-mapping, and more.